Eschatologue/CM_wiki/docs/character-creation/origin/species/goliath.md

 ### Giant Ancestry

 You are descended from Giants.
-Choose one of the following benefits-a supernatural boon from your ancestry; you can use the chosen benefit a number of times equal your Proficiency Bonus, and you regain all expended use when you finish a Long Rest:
+Choose one of the following benefits-a supernatural boon from your ancestry; you can use the chosen benefit a number of times equal your Proficiency Bonus, and you regain all expended use when you finish a **:rest-long: Long Rest**:

 ***Cloud's Jaust (Cloud Giant)***
 As a **:rsc-b: Bonus Action**{ .rsc }, you magically teleport up to 30 feet to an unoccupied space you can see.